What Makes the Short Inca Trail Trek So Special?

 Is there internet on the Short Inca Trail?

 At kilometer 104 of the railway, the start of the Short Inca Trail, there is no internet connectivity.
 There’s a weak internet signal until you reach Wiñaywayna after climbing the Inca Trail.
-Like Machu Picchu and Aguas Calientes, the internet signal is fully linked once arriving at the Sun Gate (Inti Punku).
+Like Machu Picchu and Aguas Calientes, the internet signal is fully available once you arrive at the Sun Gate (Inti Punku).

 How is the box lunch for the Short Inca Trail?